Abasaltgithub/thermometer/README.md

 2. **Arduino IDE**: Confirm that you have the Arduino IDE installed on your computer.
 If it's not already installed, you can download it from the [Arduino website](https://www.arduino.cc/en/software).
 For Visual Studio users, PlatformIO is employed in this project.

 3. **Library Installation**: Install the HTU21D-F sensor library for Arduino.
 You can achieve this through the Arduino Library Manager.
-Open the Arduino IDE, navigate to `Sketch > Include Library > Manage Libraries`, search for "HTU21D-F," and then click "Install."
-If you're using PlatformIO, you must add the following to your Platformio.ini file:
+Open the Arduino IDE, navigate to `Sketch > Include Library > Manage Libraries`, search for "HTU21DF," and then install the library."
+If you're using PlatformIO, you must have the following lines in your Platformio.ini file:

    ```
    [env:nanoatmega328new]